Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 summary

 In this lesson, you learned a bit about what generative AI is, and why it is important to use AI ethically and appropriately.
 You learned some strategies for identifying ethical and appropriate uses of AI, viewed examples of ethical uses to support learning and growth, and considered the importance of critically evaluating information provided by chatbots.
-Finally, you learned about some unethical and inappropriate uses of AI, how to cite AI, and other hazards of AI, so that you are better prepared to use this technology.
+Finally, you learned about some unethical and inappropriate uses of AI, when to cite AI, how to cite AI, and other hazards of AI, so that you are better prepared to use this technology.
 As AI evolves, guidelines about using it ethically and appropriately may also evolve, but the importance of personal and academic integrity is unchanging.

 Source: THIS TUTORIAL WAS AUTHORED BY SOPHIA LEARNING.
 PLEASE SEE OUR TERMS OF USE.